-Prerequisite: Current CPR card or concurrent enrollment in Allied Health 63.
+Prerequisite: Current CPR card or concurrent

 Review of general anatomy and physiology of the heart and coronary system.
 Complications associated with acute myocardial infarction with strong electrophysiological/arrhythmogenic component.
 Certificate in Basic Electrocardiography and Arrhythmia Interpretation issued upon completion of course.
 Continuing Education credit given to licensed nurses.
-(Provider No. CEP 6162)